 If you’re running multiple Dynatrace environments to monitor your various applications, production/pre-production servers, or data centers, you now have the option of splitting your licensed quota of host units across environments based on your needs.
 By setting host unit limits for various environments you can ensure, for example, that your production monitoring environment receives the majority of host units while a limited number of host units are available for your pre-production environment.
 With such control over how host units are provisioned, you can ensure that your monitoring investment is allocated based on your organizational priorities.

 This functionality is available for both Dynatrace SaaS and Managed deployments.
-For details on configuring environment quotas in Managed deployments, see configure an environment in Dynatrace Help.
+For details on configuring environment quotas in Managed deployments.

 For SaaS deployments, navigate to your account overview page (available from the User menu in the top-right corner of the Dynatrace menu bar) and note the new Limits by environment section at the bottom of the page.
 This section appears if:

 - You have more than one Dynatrace environment

 - Your license doesn’t permit overages (or your license does permit overages, but they’re limited to a certain amount)

 Note that the example license below stipulates No overages allowed (when a license does allow overages, setting quotas for individual environments doesn’t make sense as these limits can be exceeded).